Best Way to Save Money for Kids and Their Future

 Save spare change in a pot you can't open

 Spare change can really add up.
-It's not often we are spending with cash nowadays, but there are still some instances that cash is needed.
+It's not often we spend with cash nowadays, but there are still some instances where cash is needed.
 We have a smallish piggy bank and we're always surprised when it's full that it holds around £50-£100 in small change!

-If you are too tempted to open the pot and spend, then get a money box that has to be smashed to be open!
+If you are too tempted to open the pot and spend, then get a money box that has to be smashed to be opened!

 Charge them board once they are young adults and working